ta275/ECE4960_SP19/README.md

 Welcome to my repository on Scientific Computing in Python.
 This repository is still under construction so I apologize for any incomplete documentation, although all of the code is complete and present in the sub-directories.

-My final goal is very ambitious: I want to see this repository to be able to justify the use of Python for scientific research, which is still dominated by Fortran and MATLAB.
+My final goal is a bit ambitious: I want to see this repository to be able to justify the use of Python for scientific research, which is still dominated by Fortran and MATLAB.

 To achieve this goal I aim to do the following two main things: